-6. GREEN COVER
+GREEN COVER

 A permanent grove is required to maintain the chemical-physical and microbiological fertility of the soil and the reduction of superficial erosion, which are extremely dangerous for soil loss and nutrient leaching.
-A periodic or perennial green cover is an action applicable to the soil management when the olive grove area is not affected by water scarcity..
+A temporary or perennial green cover is an applicable when the olive grove is located in an area with a good level of rainfall allowing the right contribution to the herbaceous species.
 Green cover can be considered as a real lawn covering the soil in the tree crops, where all biomass is periodically shed and left on the ground.
-In addition to the significant ecological benefits (eg limiting nitrate leakage losses by adjusting the availability of nitrogen in the soil, improving soil structure, promoting water absorption, increasing soil porosity and bearing capacity, increase of biodiversity, higher system stability with reduction of phytosanitary measuresetc.), green cover allows to maintain and increase the level of organic matter in soils.
-This results in a moderate increase in soil organic carbon (SOC), positively influencing the carbon balance in respect to BAU, with a contribution up to 50% to the main crop in some orchards / vineyards (Libro bianco, 2012).
-Permanent and natural green cover (to be preferred) provides soil cover for the entire vegetative cycle and it is never destroyed by mechanical machining, it is particularly suitable in loose soil (with good drainage) in and sloping soils, it can be made of spontaneous species or plant with a shallow root system to prevent water and nutrient competition with the olive roots(eg Poa pratensis and Poa annua).
+In addition to the significant ecological benefits such as limiting nitrate leakage losses by adjusting the availability of nitrogen in the soil, improving soil structure, promoting water absorption, increasing soil porosity and bearing capacity, increase of biodiversity, higher system stability with reduction of phytosanitary measuresetc; green cover allows to maintain and increase the level of organic matter in soils.
+This results in a moderate increase in soil organic carbon (SOC) influencing the carbon balance in respect to BAU, with a contribution up to 50% to the main crop in some orchards / vineyards (Libro bianco, 2012).
+The permanent and spontaneous green cover (to be preferred) provides the covering of the soil for the entire vegetative cycle that is never affected by mechanical processing and it is particularly suitable in loose soils (with good drainage) and inclined soils.
+Spontaneous or plant species intentionally grown with a shallow root system to prevent competition with the olive roots for water and nutrients (eg Poa pratensis and Poa annua) are preferable.
 Natural green cover has to be preferred because it reduces the emission due to soil working and seed transport.

-The increase in CO_2 absorption generated by the application of the natural green coverage is estimated on the basis of organic carbon data in the soils (SOC) derived from literature that reported a range from 0.32 \pm 0.08 to 0.6 t C / ha / year (Freibauer et al., 2014; Poeplau and Don, 2015; Libro bianco, 2012).
+The increase in $CO_2$ absorption generated by the application of the natural green coverage is estimated on the basis of organic carbon data in the soils (SOC) deriving from literature with a range from 0.32 ± 0.08 to 0.6 t C / ha / year (Freibauer et al., 2014; Poeplau and Don, 2015; Libro bianco, 2012).

-The practice of green cover in olive groves generates an increase in organic carbon in soils (SOC), which ranges on average from 1.17 to 2.20 tonnes of CO_2 / ha / year (IPCC, 2006 - Vol. 4 cap.
+The practice of green cover in olive groves generates an increase in organic carbon in soils (SOC), which ranges on average from 1.17 to 2.20 tonnes of $CO_2$ / ha / year (IPCC, 2006 - Vol. 4 cap.
 2 - Eq.
-2.25)
+2.25).

-- Positive impacts: Soil stabilization and consolidation and increased water reserves; reduction of nitrate leakage losses by adjusting the availability of nitrogen in the soil; minor soil disturbance due to minor soil work; Improvement of structure, soiliness and soil bearing capacity; increased biodiversity. - Negative impacts: potential risk related to competition with the main species.
+Positive impacts: Soil stabilization and consolidation and increased water reserves; reduction of nitrate leakage losses by adjusting the availability of nitrogen in the soil; minor soil disturbance due to minor soil work; Improvement of structure, soiliness and soil bearing capacity; increased biodiversity.

+Negative impacts: potential risk related to competition with the main species.
 Increase of emissions due to artificial introduction of cover crop species, due to soil working, transport of seeds, etc)

-7. CONSERVATION TILLAGE
+CONSERVATION TILLAGE

-Sustainable soil management is required to maintain the chemical-physical and microbiological fertility of the soil and to reduce the superficial erosion, which are extremely harmful to soil loss and nutrient leaching.
-Minimal and superficial processing (conservation tillage) are some actions that are applicable for an optimum soil management, where green cover cannot be applied due to poor rainfall.
-The adoption of conservative agronomic practices reduce the CO2 emissions by increasing the stock of organic matter in the soil.
+Sustainable soil management is required to maintain the soiol chemical-physical and microbiological fertility and to reduce the superficial erosion extremely harmful to soil loss and nutrient leaching.
+Minimal and superficial processing (conservation tillage) are some applicable actions for an optimum soil management, especially when green cover cannot be applied due to poor rainfall.
+The adoption of conservative agronomic practices reduces the CO2 emissions by increasing the stock of organic matter in the soil.
 Studies show the beneficial effect of Conservative Agriculture on the rate of organic matter into the ground (White Paper, 2012).
 In addition to mitigating effects on global warming, carbon storage in the soil is a desirable objective to support crop production and growth, to improve product quality, to increase water efficiency, to recover degraded soils, promoting ecosystem health (White paper, 2012).